HTTP-RPC/Kilo/README.md

 ...
 ```

-Keys actually represent "key paths" and can refer to nested map values using dot notation (e.g. "name.first").
+Column names actually represent "key paths" and can refer to nested map values using dot notation (e.g. "name.first").
 This can be useful for encoding hierarchical data structures (such as complex Java beans or MongoDB documents) as CSV.

 String values are automatically wrapped in double-quotes and escaped.
 Enums are encoded using their ordinal values.
 Instances of `java.util.Date` are encoded as a long value representing epoch time.
 All other values are encoded via `toString()`.